anush-kumar-mall/DSA-PatternWise-Java/Pattern_Wise_DSA/01_Prefix_Sum/Leetcode_523.md

             int remainder = sum % k;

-            // Handle negative remainders
-            if (remainder < 0) {
+            // Handle negative remainders (Java mod can be negative) if (remainder < 0) {
                 remainder += k;
             }

-            // If we've seen this remainder before if (map.containsKey(remainder)) {
+            if (map.containsKey(remainder)) {
-                // Check if subarray length is at least 2 if (i - map.get(remainder) >= 2) {
+                // Subarray length must be at least 2 if (i - map.get(remainder) >= 2) {
                     return true;
                 }
             } else {
-                // Store first occurrence of remainder
+                // Store first occurrence of this remainder map.put(remainder, i);
-                map.put(remainder, i);
             }
         }